Nathnos/data_structures/README.md

 ## Graphs
 - Data structure based on UnionFind
 - Implementation of WeightedGraphs
-- Minimal Spannig Tree (MST), with Kruskal algorithm
+- Minimal Spannig Tree (MST) with Kruskal and Prim algorithms
-- Prim and Dijkstra alogritms (not implemented yet)
+- Shortest Path with Dijkstra algorithm (not implemented yet)

 ## N-Heaps
-- Priority Queue : based on Heap Class, uses an ArrayList
+- Priority Queue : based on Heap Class, uses an ArrayList.
+Can update.

 ## Trees
 - Binary Search Tree (BST)